-p(G)Probability the student will guess correctly if the skill is not known.
+- p(G) Probability the student will guess correctly if the skill is not known. - p(S) Probability the student will slip (make a mistake) if the skill is known.

 $p(L_0)$ Probability the skill is already known before the first opportunity to use the skill in problem solving.